Blog

 7. Being Unprepared for the Interview

-Interviewing can be just as nerve-wracking for the recruiter as it is for the candidate, but now is not the time to let your nerves show.
-Careful preparation is the key.
-Avoid throwing hundreds of questions at your candidate; it's far better to have a handful of carefully selected ones that reveal their talent and provide examples of past work.
+Interviewing can be just as nerve-racking for the recruiter as it is for the candidate, but now is not the time to let your nerves show.
+Careful preparation is key.
+Avoid throwing hundreds of questions at your candidate; it's far better to have a handful of carefully selected ones that reveal their talent and provide examples of relevant past work.

 DZX Why It Might Be Time To Outsource